Scientia11/IDS-IPS-Lab-with-Snort/Lab-notes/01-installation-and-setup.md

 ## Project Context

-This section documents the steps I followed to successfully install Snort 2.9.20 on Kali Linux from source.
+This section documents the steps I followed to successfully install Snort 2.9.20 on my Kali Linux VM from source.
 I initially had Snort 3 installed, but I decided to revert to Snort 2 because Snort 2 is widely used for learning IDS/IPS fundamentals, especially custom rule writing and basic detection engineering.

 ## Lab Environment